pythonanywhere/help_pages/articles/Web2pyAdminPassword.md

   * Open a Bash console and cd to your web2py directory.
-You'll know you're in the right place if there's a parameters_443.py in the directory.
+You'll know you're in the right place if there's a file called `parameters_443.py` in the directory.
   * Run this:

+        ::python
         python -c "from gluon.main import save_password; save_password(raw_input('admin password: '),443)"